Baby Sleep Aids and Negative Sleep Associations – Break The Habit!

-What is a negative baby sleep association?
+What are baby sleep aids, or negative baby sleep associations?
 It is a connection a child makes with an action made by an adult to facilitate sleep (a sleep aid).
-It is referred to as “negative” because it will require the continued re-creation of the sleep association by parent or caregiver each time the child goes to sleep or experiences a partial arousal.
+It is referred to as “negative” because it will require the continued re-creation of the sleep association by parent or caregiver each time the child goes to sleep or wakes up.
 Some well known examples include having to nurse, bottle feed, walk, or rock your baby to sleep.
+If you’ve heard the term, “you can’t spoil a newborn”, that’s true.
+However, once a baby reaches about six months, you’ll want to eliminate these sleep crutches.
+Examples of baby sleep aids are:

-Nursing or bottle feeding you baby to sleep is only a problem if it is the only way you child can fall asleep; your child has frequent night awakenings to briefly “suckle” him/herself back to sleep; or if your pediatrician does not feel your child needs to be fed during the night.
+Nursing or bottle feeding you baby to sleep is not always a problem.
+If it is the only way you child can fall asleep, or they must suckle to fall back asleep at night, you might have an issue.
 Feel like a human pacifier?
 Is your baby often more focused on suckling than actually feeding?
 Try to begin to break the negative sleep association that goes along with nursing or bottle feeding.
 Once your child learns that feeding does not mean sleeping, they will more naturally wean themselves from the middle of the night feedings because you have changed their sleep association.
+Check with your pediatrician to make sure your child is ready to sleep through the night without a feeding before discontinuing night feedings.

 Here’s how to get started: If, for example, your baby’s pattern is to drink for 20 minutes then suckle on and off while dozing for 20 minutes, then try cutting in half the amount of time that you are nursing to a total of 20 minutes.
 Unlatch the baby when she has stopped drinking and has begun to fall asleep.
 Burp, swaddle, kiss, sing, or briefly rock, then put baby in bed while drowsy but still aware she is being put down.
 Sit next to the crib and offer verbal and physical reassurance.
 When she wakes during the night for a feeding, quickly attend to her.
 If she falls asleep while nursing, unlatch her and return her to bed.
 Focus on putting your child down drowsy but wakeful at bedtime and at least one nap for 7-10 days.